ianrose/ianrose.me/src/articles/line-length-on-news-websites.md

 ---
 title: Line Length on News Websites
-date: 2016-11-14T00:00:00.000Z
+date: 2016-11-14
 modified: null
-draft: true
+draft: false
 tags: null
 description: >-
   An analysis of the measure of body text across some top news websites.
 layout: post.hbs
-script: news/vis.js
 ---
 In typography there are a number metrics and characteristics that are helpful indicators that a block of type is more or less readable.
-The characters per line in body text is one of the those metrics, it is also referred to as a type's measure.
+The characters per line in body text is one of those metrics, it is also referred to as a type's measure.

 As web typography continues to advance I was curious to see how some of the top news websites follow the [rule-of-thumb of 45 to 75](http://webtypography.net/2.1.2) characters per line or the seemingly more screen centric [45 to 90](http://practicaltypography.com/line-length.html) characters.
 Including [NBC News](http://www.nbcnews.com/), where I work and am on the team that is responsible for the article typesetting.